The Mitochondrial Disease Patient Registry (Mito Registry)

 To assist in the mapping of mito it is important to also include those people who have lost their battle to mito.
 If you have lost someone, please register him or her and help create a complete picture of mito in Australia.

-If you are unsure whether or not you have joined, or have any problems during the process, please call the Mito Foundation office on (02) 8033 4113 or email our Services Team Leader at email@example.com.
+If you are unsure whether or not you have joined, or have any problems during the process, please call the Mito Foundation office on (02) 8033 4113 or email Services Officer Tim at email@example.com.

-Visit the The Mito Foundation Mito Resources factsheet library to find information that can help you fill out the Mito Registry form.
+Visit the Mito Resource Library to find information that can help you fill out the Mito Registry form.